-Several directors followed Dr. McDonald and continued making strides with the assistance of the Title III Funds.
-Dr. Ellen Anderson became the director in 1978 and was followed by Dr. Rose Yates from 1981-1990, most of her achievements were academic driven to impact the following Departments: Business, Nursing, Physical Education, Family and Consumer Sciences, Institutional Research, and Inner College (DLRC, CAS).
+Several directors followed Dr. Timothy McDonald and continued making strides with the assistance Title III Funds.
+Dr. Ellen Anderson became the director in 1978 and was followed by Dr. Rose Yates from 1981-1990, most of her achievements were academic driven to impact the following Departments: Business, Nursing, Physical Education, Family and Consumer Sciences, Institutional Research, and Inner College (DLRC, CSS).
 Inner College was geared toward tutoring, academic advisement and personal social development.
-Their first tutor was Dr. Delbert Baker who returned in 1995 as the President of Oakwood College (University) and now holds a vice president of the General Conference of Seventh Day Adventist.
-Clifton Jessup also a tutor at the center, currently is a Oakwood University Board Member and recognized as Lawyer of the Year in the 2013 Best Lawyers in America based on over 4.3M confidential evaluations provided by leading attorneys throughout the country and others who benefitted from the peer group tutorial, counseling, academic advisement and independent study.
+Their first tutor was Dr. Delbert Baker who returned in 1995-2010 as President of Oakwood College (University) and currently serves as the vice chancellor of Adventist University of Africa.

-In 1990, Hattie Mims, Directed Title III Funds and Dr. Garland Dulan, V.P. of Academic Affairs, redirected the Title III Activities Director responsibilities to the V.P.’s of each Division Funds grew from $100K to $1.2M+.
-We moved from eleven Activities to five: Student Services, Academic Affairs, Technology, Provost, Program Administration, and Financial Affairs added later.
-Professors attended conferences for professional growth and development and accreditation.
+In 1990, Hattie Mims, Directed Title III Funds and Dr. Garland Dulan, V.P. of Academic Affairs, redirected the Title III Activities Director responsibilities to the V.P.’s of each Division.
+Funds grew from $100K to $1.2M+.
+We moved from eleven activities to five: Student Services, Academic Affairs, Technology, Provost, Program Administration, and Financial Affairs was added later.
+Professors attended conferences for professional growth and development.
 Several computer labs were developed for varied academic departments.

 The campus Enterprise Resource Planning administrative software system (Jenzabar EX) was upgraded to enhance constituent satisfaction, achieve operational excellence, and maximize institutional success.
 Campus-wide fiber optics infrastructure backbone installation was completed.
 The campus core switch was upgraded from 1GB to 10GB backbone.
 Three hundred plus wireless access points were implemented campus-wide.
 Also, an electronic time keeping system was implemented to better manage employee’s time.
 In early 2000, Oakwood’s Endowment was fully matured.